Online market research panels: 3 key quality challenges and how to conquer them

 Quality is a challenge for all panel providers and online market research tools.
 Learn what Suzy is doing about it on our research cloud.

-The market research industry has a quality problem on its hands.
+The market research industry is currently grappling with a significant quality issue.

-1. Real human beings providing poor-quality answers due to poor survey design
+1. Real human respondents provide poor-quality answers due to flawed survey design.

 Real humans providing poor-quality data